4.3/5 (4)

 Day 3: Piazzano – Perugia (28 miles/46 km)

-On a guided city walk we get to know the extraordinary city with its crooked streets and numerous cultural monuments.
-A special highlight is the underground part among the Rocca Paolina.
-There is enough time for an aperitif on one of the lively places before dinner in one of the best restaurants in the city.
+In the afternoon, you'll reach today's destination of Perugia.
+A lovely spa area invites you to relax.
+Later, a guided city walk will introduce you to this extraordinary city's crooked streets and numerous cultural monuments.
+A special highlight is the underground venture among the Rocca Paolina.
+Savor an aperitif in one of Perugia's lively establishments before sitting down for dinner in one of the city's best restaurants.

 Day 4: Perugia – Montefalco (24 miles/39 km)

-In the morning, we take the bus to Assisi.
-Hardly any other town in Umbria has preserved its medieval character as well as Assisi.
-The highlight of our city tour with a local guide is the Church of St. Francis, decorated with the wonderful frescoes by Giotto.
+In the morning, board the bus to Assisi.
+Hardly any other town in Umbria has preserved its medieval character as well as this place.
+The highlight of the city tour with a local guide is the Church of St. Francis, exquisitely decorated with Giotto's wonderful frescoes.

-In the afternoon, our cycling tour starts with a panoramic route through the olive groves on the flanks of Mount Subiaso to Spello.
-Situated a little below Montefalco, our secluded accommodation has its origin in the 16th century.
-The wide parks have the ideal setting for finding relaxation and rest.
+Your afternoon's cycling tour starts with a panoramic route through the fragrant olive groves on the flanks of Mount Subiaso.
+Cycle through Spello until you reach your accommodation, a secluded gem just below Montefalco which dates back to the 16th century.
+The large parks here provide an ideal setting for peaceful relaxation.

 Day 5: Montefalco Loop (19 miles/30 km)